3 Financial results

 1.1 Introduction

-While metropolitan and regional public hospitals largely provide acute health services, they also provide a mix of mental health, sub-acute, community health services and aged care programs.
+Public hospitals provide a range of services across metropolitan, regional and rural areas.
+Metropolitan and regional public hospitals largely provide acute health services, as well as a mix of mental health, subacute, community health services and aged care programs.
 Rural public hospitals generally offer a higher proportion of aged care and community health services.

 Audit summary